snozbot/fungus/Docs/command_ref/sprite_events.md

 # Drag Started # {#DragStarted}
 The block will execute when the player starts dragging an object.

-Defined in Fungus.EventHandlers.DragStarted
+Defined in Fungus.DragStarted
 # Object Clicked # {#ObjectClicked}
 The block will execute when the user clicks or taps on the clickable object.

-Defined in Fungus.EventHandlers.ObjectClicked
+Defined in Fungus.ObjectClicked

 Property | Type | Description
  --- | --- | ---